-- The first tardy occurrence will result in a verbal warning and a note will be placed on the student's record. - A second tardy occurrence will result in a written warning, student will be sent home, and an absence will be recorded for the component of the course (laboratory or clinical experience). - A third tardy occurrence will result in the student dismissal from the clinical site\\ and course failure\\\.
+- The first tardy occurrence will result in a verbal warning and a note will be placed on the student's record. - A second tardy occurrence will result in a written warning, the student will be sent home, and an absence will be recorded for the component of the course (laboratory or clinical experience). - A third tardy occurrence will result in the student's dismissal from the clinical site\\ and course failure\\\.

-\Note: Students must inform the instructor of College Representative.
+\Note: Students must inform the instructor or College Representative.
 Communicating being late to another student is not permitted.

 \\ If a student is dismissed from the clinical site for cause, Berkeley College is not obligated to place the student at another clinical site.
 Therefore, the student will be subject to dismissal from clinical training and will fail the course.
-In such cases, student's graduation will be delayed.
+Students will be rescheduled for the particular clinical rotation pending clinical site availability.
+In such cases, a student's graduation will be delayed.